Best Hotels in Rome

 Hotel de la Ville

 From its perch above Piazza di Spagna by the Spanish Steps, Hotel de la Ville’s rooftop bar and terraces afford postcard-perfect views over the domes and cupolas of the Eternal City.
-The Rocco Forte property is actually three renovated historic palazzi joined to make one larger complex, lending ample space for a number of indoor and open-air lounges, bars, and eateries; an enormous spa; impeccably fitted out gym; and a vast enclosed courtyard with space for dining and lounging.
+The Rocco Forte property is three renovated historic palazzi joined to make one larger complex, lending ample space for several indoor and open-air lounges, bars, and eateries; an enormous spa; impeccably fitted out gym; and a vast enclosed courtyard with space for dining and lounging.
 The extravagant yet contemporary Grand Tour theme informs the décor of the hotel’s 100-plus rooms and suites.

 Hotel De Russie